vishnu1411/Oct25DallasHack/01-Data_Challenges/F01 - Fabric Configuration/01-challenge.md

 ✅ Set up **Microsoft Fabric Capacity** *(skip if completed in prerequisites)*
 ✅ Create a **OneLake Lakehouse** to store financial transactions
+✅ Use two JSON data sources for source data.
+One uploaded directly to Fabric, and the other in a NoSQL instance.
 ✅ Download, unzip, and upload **financial data** to **OneLake**
+✅ Create a CosmosDB instance and **upload JSON to COSMOSDB**
 ✅ Assign appropriate **permissions** in Fabric

 ---